Kristen Clarke: Nomination

 On January 7, 2021, President-elect Joe Biden chose Clarke to head the U.S. Department of Justice Civil Rights Division.
 Clarke said in response, "If I am fortunate enough to be confirmed, we will turn the page on hate and close the door on discrimination by enforcing our federal civil rights laws."

 Clarke's nomination was supported by law enforcement organizations, Jewish organizations such as the Anti-Defamation League, Justice Department alumni from Republican and Democratic administrations, Republican officials, dozens of managing partners of corporate law firms, General Counsels of Fortune 500 corporations, hate crime survivors, and others.
 She also had support from public figures such as Michael Bloomberg, Lilly Ledbetter and Michael Chertoff.

 Four days later, Tucker Carlson and Fox News revealed a letter Clarke wrote to The Harvard Crimson as an undergraduate claiming that Blacks had "superior physical and mental abilities" due to their higher levels of melanin.
 Clarke said that the article was supposed to be a satirical statement about "fighting one ridiculous absurd racist theory with another ridiculous absurd theory."
 A fact-check by Newsweek quoted her article as saying it was "in response to those who defend The Bell Curve," however the fact-check concluded the article didn't state that it was not serious.
 Former presidents of Harvard's Black Students Association defended Clarke for considering Melanin theory worthy of inquiry.
+Former University of California Regent Ward Connerly publicly objected to Clarke's nomination.

 The Jewish News Syndicate also noted Clarke's role as leader of Harvard's Black Student Association in 1994 in inviting antisemitic conspiracy theorist professor Tony Martin as a guest speaker on campus.
 Clarke characterized Martin as "an intelligent, well-versed black intellectual who bases his information of indisputable fact."
 On January 14, 2021, Clarke apologized for inviting Martin, saying, "Giving someone like him a platform, it's not something I would do again."

 During her confirmation hearing, Attorney General Merrick Garland stated that Clarke's skills and experiences would help the Department of Justice combat discrimination "in areas from housing to education to employment" and "ensure accountability for law enforcement misconduct."
 During her confirmation hearing before the Senate Judiciary Committee, Clarke was criticized by Senators Ted Cruz and John Cornyn for her alleged writings in support of "Defunding the Police."
 Clarke responded by stating that she endorses attempts to increase police funding, but also wishes to see "more money for social services".

 Clarke's nomination was stalled in the Senate Judiciary Committee by a vote of 11-11 after every GOP Senator on the committee voted against her nomination.
 On May 18, 2021, the Senate voted 50–48 to discharge her nomination from committee.
 She was then confirmed on May 25, 2021, by a vote of 51–48.